lizfischer/dvt-workshop/README.md

 Then go to [localhost:8000](http://locahost:8000/) in your web browser.

 ## Tasks

-Choose a video clip from the clips folder.
+1. Using the general instructions above, run DVT on a clip or two from the clips folder.
 Because DVT takes a little while to run on longer clips, you may want to try something from clips/very-short for your first time.

+2.

 ## Shot Length
 http://www.urbanfox.tv/creative/shotsizes.html#vls